ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 * Less prominent open-source community compared to GitHub.

-* Can be very overwhelming and complex for small teams as it offers a lot of services and features which are not always useful for smaller projects.
+* Can be very overwhelming and complex for small teams as it offers a lot of services and features that are not always useful for smaller projects.

 * Pricing is based on the number of users, pipelines, agents, storage space, etc. You may end up paying more than you would with other platforms or tools.